 When you list an item on eBay, you can provide item specifics (like brand, size type, size, color, and style) for this item.
-The item specifics will appear at the top of your listing description, in a consistent format, making it easy for buyers to get the facts about the item.
-For more info on eBay item specifics, see https://www.ebay.com/pages/br/help/sell/item_specifics.html.
+The item specifics will appear at the top of your listing description in a consistent format, making it easy for buyers to get the facts about the item.
+More info on eBay item specifics is available on the eBay site.

 X-Cart eBay integration enables you to synchronize the information available about an item in your X-Cart store in the form of global attributes with the item specifics on eBay.

-If you want to use the synchronization of your store’s global attributes with eBay item specifics, you will need to choose how this synchronization should be done.
+If you want to synchronize your store's global attributes with eBay item specifics, you must choose how this synchronization should be done.
 Two methods are supported:

 Synchronization based on the names of global attributes defined in your X-Cart store;